MegAnthonyKeogh/store/README.md

 Once you reach the stored procedure (assuming one is already made in your account.
 If you right-click on the procedure and click modify, the procedure is visible for you to view and change it.

 Let's recreate this procedure in a new database for practice.
+In SQL, click on the Database > Programmabiltiy > Stored Procedure Right click on Stored Procedure and from the dropdown, choose Stored Procedure.
+In the Query Window, You'll see a template to help you get started building your Stored Procedure.
+The green is comments to help you understand what's happening.
+It will look like this picture below.

 ### Connecting the Data Layer to SQL
 Now that our inventory is updated in the database, it is time to connect the Data layer to the project.